photomultiplier/PirateBounties/README.md

       Error message printed when an argument failed to parse.
       Placeholders: `%value%`, the value typed by the user; `%type%`, the needed type.
+    - `noPermission`, default:
+      ```yaml
+      - "&cYou aren't permitted to run this command!"
+      ```
+      Error message printed when the user trying to run the command hasn't the necessary permission.
+Placeholders: `%player%`, the player trying to run the command; `%permission%`, the permission required to run the command.
+    - `bountyDisabled`, default:
+      ```yaml
+      - "&cPlayer &l%player%&c doesn't have a bounty!"
+      ```
+      Error message printed when trying to access the bounty of a player who has it disabled.
+Placeholders: `%player%`, the player trying to run the command.
 - Category `bountyCommand`: configures the `/bounty` command.
     - Category `messages`: configures the responses to the command.
       Each field is a list of strings: each item is printed on a